graphql/graphql-spec/spec/Section 3 -- Type System.md

 Fields returning the type {Boolean} expect to encounter boolean internal values.

-GraphQL servers may coerce non-boolean raw values to {Boolean} when reasonable without losing information, otherwise they must raise a field error.
+GraphQL services may coerce non-boolean raw values to {Boolean} when reasonable without losing information, otherwise they must raise a field error.
 Examples of this may include returning `true` for non-zero numbers.